boscoh/inmembrane/README.rst

-and can used web services for TMHMM, SignalP, LipoP and various OMP beta-barrel predictors, for large scale analyses (5000 sequences+) it is suggested that locally installed versions are used in the interest of speed, at to be polite to publically available web services.
+and can used web services for TMHMM, SignalP, LipoP and various OMP beta-barrel predictors, for large scale analyses (5000 sequences+) it is suggested that locally installed versions are used in the interest of speed, at to be polite to publicly available web services.

-With each dependency, it is important that you have the exact version that *inmembrane* is written to interoperate with, otherwise *inmembrane* is likely to be unable to interpret the output of the downstream analysis program.
+With each dependency, it is important that you have the exact version that *inmembrane* is written to inter-operate with, otherwise *inmembrane* is likely to be unable to interpret the output of the downstream analysis program.